matter-labs/zksync-web-era-docs/docs/dev/how-to/send-transaction-l1-l2.md

 head:
   - - meta
     - name: "twitter:title"
-      content: Send an L1 to L2 Transaction | zkSync Era Docs
+      content: Send an L1 to L2 Transaction | zkSync Docs
 ---

 # Send an L1 to L2 transaction